NET WORTH: Unknown

 SOURCE OF WEALTH: Lincoln Capital Management

 FUNDING AREAS: Education & Youth, Arts/Media, San Francisco Community, Health

-OVERVIEW: Tim Ubben and family move their philanthropy through the Ubben Foundation.
+OVERVIEW: Tim Ubben and family conduct their philanthropy through the Ubben Foundation.
 Education is a top cause of this family and Posse Foundation is a major beneficiary.
 Ubben serves as a chair emeritus of the organization, and his son, Jeffrey, is a former chair.
 Ubben and his wife Sharon have steadily supported their alma mater DePauw University.
-Philanthropy largely tracks with personal ties.
+Their philanthropy generally follows their personal ties.

 BACKGROUND: Timothy H. Ubben earned a bachelor’s degree from DePauw University in 1958 and an M.B.A. from Northwestern University.
 He went on to found Lincoln Capital Management, a Chicago-based investment firm that had more than $50 billion in assets under management when he retired as chairman in 1999.

 EDUCATION & YOUTH: The Ubbens are major benefactors of Posse Foundation, a national college access and youth leadership development nonprofit that provides four-year, full-tuition leadership scholarships.
 The family has given Posse at least $50 million through the years.
 Ubben joined Posse’s national board of directors in 2000 and spearheaded the opening of the Chicago chapter, becoming Posse Chicago’s founding board chair.
 Ubben's son, Jeffrey, who runs a hedge fund in San Francisco, also has ties strong to the organization.